CreativePenguin/stuy-cs-systems-p2_final/README.md

 Say `okay google, buy a ferrari for wpeng00, confirm purchase` to prevent the mafia from stealing your networking

 ## Misc
-The game will be rigged against you if you set your name as Mr. Holmes
+You have a greater chance of being selected as the Mafia if you name yourself "Al Capone"